KBC's profit misses market forecast as it builds buffer against war hit - Finance news and analysis from Global Banking & Finance Review

 By Jakob Van Calster and Mateusz Rabiega

-May 12 (Reuters) - KBC reported a first-quarter profit below market expectations on Tuesday, depressed by higher provisions and reserves set aside due to geopolitical challenges, as the Belgian bank joined European peers boosting their buffers amid the Iran war.
+May 12 (Reuters) - KBC missed market expectations on Tuesday as geopolitical challenges pressed on first-quarter earnings and the Belgian bank joined European peers boosting their buffers amid the Iran war.

-The lender's net profit was 557 million euros ($655 million) in the quarter, missing the 578 million euros analysts had expected in a company-compiled consensus, even as its net interest income soared 18% on the year.
+KBC's net profit was 557 million euros in the first quarter, missing the 578 million euros analysts polled by the bank had expected, even as its net interest income soared 18% on the year.

 In a note to clients, RBC analysts said that an unchanged guidance also "dampens the excitement", even if NII beat expectations.